cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 1. Open the image fake-tracks.tif (another Fiji sample image).
 We use a fake file to better illustrate how the color coding works, but you can apply it to any 3D data for further testing.
-    Perform `[Image \> Hyperstacks \> Temporal-Color Code\]` and select a LUT of your choice.
+    Perform `[Image > Hyperstacks > Temporal-Color Code]` and select a LUT of your choice.
 Due to a bug in FIJI you might get an error message.
-To fix replace the file Temporal-Color_Code.ijm in plugins/Scripts/Image/Hyperstacks/ with the version provided in the sciebo folder.
+To fix replace the file Temporal-Color_Code.ijm in plugins/Scripts/Image/Hyperstacks/ with the version provided as an attachment to the fake-tracks image in Omero.

 ![Color code](fig/color-code-dialog.png){#fig:cocodi width="25%"}

+2. Why would e.g. the LUT Spectrum be a bad choice for your color code?

-2. Compare the color-coded image with the original time-series.
+3. Compare the color-coded image with the original time-series.

 **Tags:** exercise color-coding-1